KeenanWeind/KeenanWeind/README.md

 - 👀 I’m interested in behavioral sciences, and ancient history (not necessarily in that order...)
 - 🌱 I’m currently learning Python (and Github lol)
 - 💞️ As stated above I’m looking to collaborate on projects related to psychology, or history
-- 📫 How to reach me kweind10@gmail.com; or on Github
+- 📫 How to reach me: email- kweind10@gmail.com; Github- https://github.com/KeenanWeind

 <!---
 KeenanWeind/KeenanWeind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.